Action needed

 - accept that decision making is often flawed

-- devise procedures to scrutinise decisions and remove errors
+- adopt procedures to scrutinise decisions and remove errors

 - shared decision making (SDM) so that all parts of society are involved